Fritz Tobias: Early life and career

 Tobias grew up in Berlin as the son of a Social Democratic porcelain painter.
 In 1926, Tobias moved to Hanover.
 In April 1940, Tobias was drafted for military service.
 He took part in the Second World War until 1945, and he claimed to have suffered several injuries, most recently in April 1945 in northern Italy.
 After the war Tobias was being accused of having belonged to the Geheime Feldpolizei during the war, which he dismissed as "fictitious".

 In 1946, Tobias entered the civil service.
 In the early postwar years, he was involved in, among other things, the denazification of Lower Saxony.

-In 1951, Tobias was accepted as a slokesman for the Lower Saxony Ministry of the Interior.
+In 1951, Tobias was accepted as a spokesman for the Lower Saxony Ministry of the Interior.
 After working in various departments, he became in 1959 involved in the temporary constitutional protection of Lower Saxony.
 In the administrative service, he was eventually promoted to ministerial council.

 According to the journalist and former editor of Spiegel Peter-Ferdinand Koch, the British Secret Intelligence Service had already recommended Tobias to the Lower Saxony Ministry of the Interior at the end of 1945, as he had interrogated high-ranking SS officers on behalf of the British military police and war crimes investigators.